SteveGos/Sjg.IdentityCore/README.md

 # Assigning an initial user as as an Access Administrator

 Self register a user that will be the User Administrator.
-Give this user user administration authorizatin by putting him in the `Identity - User Administrator` role using the SQL below.
+Give this user administration authorization by putting him in the `Identity - User Administrator` role using the SQL below.

 ```SQL